Stephens Lake Park: History

 The area was owned by the Gordon family for over a century.

-According to a news article from KRCG, someone purposely set David Gordon House on fire on November 9, 1998.

-The park was reopened in 2001.
+Then in 1926, the family sold the land to Stephens College.

+In 1999, allegedly the college was going to sell the land to private developers for $10 million.
+This caused outrage among community.
+Near the end of the year someone purposely set the David Gordon House on fire.

+In 2001 the city of Columbia purchased the area the same year the park was opened to the public.
 An amphitheatre in the park was opened on June 26, 2010.

+The park contains a marker of the historic location of Sherman's Dam.

 Discovery Garden

-The park contains a garden called Darwin and Axie Hindman Discovery Garden, it was built to honor Darwin Hindman and Axie Hindman.
+The northern section of the park contains a garden called Darwin and Axie Hindman Discovery Garden, it was built to honor Darwin Hindman and Axie Hindman.

 Wildlife

 Enchenopa binotata have been found at the park.
 According to the Missouri Department of Conservation; Stephens lake contains species like Black Bass, Catfish, and Bluegill.

-Stephens College purchase

-In 1926, the area was bought by Stephens College.

-The city of Columbia later purchased the park.

 Concerts

 The Roots N Blues Festival is held annually in the park.

-According to Concert archives, 8 concerts have taken place at the park.
+According to Concert Archives, eight concerts have taken place at the park.
 Musicians like Dale Watson and Alejandro Escovedo performed concerts at the park in 2013.
 Amos Lee and Rosanne Cash performed a concert in 2014.